ChrisChrisLoLo/UofA-Course-Scraper/README.md

 If doing so is proving to be hassly for me, a new script will be made generating multiple csv files.

 # How to Run:
+BeautifulSoup4 is required to run the script.
+This can be done by installing pipenv, typing `pipenv install`,`pipenv shell`,then `python3 uniScraperSingleTable.py`.
-To run the script, first install BeautifulSoup4 using the command `pip install beautifulsoup4`.
+Alternatively bs4 can be installed via pip via the command `pip install beautifulsoup4`.
 Run the script python script and let it run in the background for approximately half an hour.
 The slow run time is intentional, as the script sleeps every 2 seconds after making a request.
 This is to prevent the UofA servers from being spammed.
 Please do NOT shorten/remove these constraints.
-Doing so can hypothically lead to your IP being blocked.
-If the script crashes the course page has either changed or bs4 is not installed.
+Doing so could hypothically lead to your IP being blocked.
+If the script crashes the course page html has either changed or bs4 is not installed.

 # Capabilities and Current Limitations: